-In 2022, musicians with listeners who are older Millennials, Gen Xers, or older, will benefit from Facebook’s base of 209 million active US users.
-Artists with younger listeners will find better organic reach and engagement on TikTok and Instagram, as well as lower cost per impression for paid ads.
+In 2024, musicians with listeners who are older Millennials, Gen Xers, or older, will benefit from Facebook’s base of 187 million active US users.
+Artists with younger listeners will find better organic reach and engagement on TikTok and Instagram, with the latter also offering a lower cost per impression for paid ads.

 Is TikTok good for musicians?

-With 1+ billion global users, 131 million US users, and rapid growth rate, TikTok is a great platform in 2022 for musicians whose listeners are Gen Z-ers or younger Millennials.
-TikTok also has the highest organic reach of any platform and the lowest cost per impression for paid ads.
+With 1.5 billion global users, of whom 111 million are in the US, and a proven record of spotlighting musical talent, TikTok is a great platform in 2024 for musicians whose listeners are Gen Z-ers or younger Millennials.
+At a staggering 118%, TikTok also has the second-highest organic reach in 2024.

 Is Instagram still good for artists?

-With 140 million active US users, and organic reach that is on average over 3 times higher than Facebook’s organic reach, Instagram is the perfect platform for growing musicians looking to target Millennials and Gen Z-ers in 2022.
+With 145 million active US users, and organic reach twice that of Facebook, Instagram is the perfect platform for growing musicians looking to target Millennials and Gen Z-ers in 2024.

 Do musicians need Instagram?

-Instagram’s average organic reach of 16% and high engagement rate makes it a great channel for growing musicians to promote themselves.
+Instagram’s average organic reach of 9.32%, high engagement rate and young user demographic makes it a great channel for growing musicians to promote themselves.
 But many indie artists are growing their fanbase and finding success without an active Instagram presence, by leveraging other platforms like TikTok and YouTube.

 What should I post as a musician on Instagram?

-In 2022, musicians on Instagram tend to achieve the highest organic reach and engagement when posting short, “snackable” video content ranging between 30 and 60 seconds in length.
+In 2024, musicians on Instagram tend to achieve the highest organic reach and engagement when posting short, “snackable” video content.
+At present, Instagram Story and IGTV videos can be up to 15 seconds in length, while Reels can be up to 30 seconds long.
+Although longer videos (up to 60 seconds) are allowed for feeds, short and sweet is the way to go.
 Clips that tell a story perform better than randomly cut segments from longer videos.